threegold116/Awesome-LMMs-Mechanistic-Interpretability/README.md

-# Awesome MLLMs Mechanistic Interpretability
+# Awesome LMMs Mechanistic Interpretability
 All the papers listed in this project come from my usual reading.
 If you have found some new and interesting papers, I would appreciate it if you let me know!!!